akr024/akr024/README.md

 ## Hi there 👋

-🌱 My name is Abhimanyu Kumar and I am a student studying BSc Software Engineering and Management.
+🌱 My name is Abhimanyu Kumar, and I am a graduate student in Computer Science at Northeastern University!

-🔭 My current interests include praciting data structures and algorithms (mainly, on Leetcode) and web development (specifically, using MERN stack).
+🔭 My current interests include full-stack web development and practicing data structures and algorithms (see my Leetcode profile).
+I’m currently honing my skills in web development by following Harkirat Singh's cohort 3 (web development + devops)

 📫 How to reach me:
 - Email: abhimanyuku024@gmail.com